 - ATMs: Easily found in tourist areas

-- Credit Cards: Only accepted at large hotels and for online bookings
+- Credit Cards: Only accepted at large hotels, some shopping malls, and for online bookings.
+An additional fee may be added if you pay with credit card.

-- Tipping: Service charges are added in some hotels and restaurants.
-Read more about when to tip in India.
+- Tipping: Expected in some scenarios.
+Service charges are often added onto the bill at some hotels and restaurants.

-Receipts in India can be a bewildering breakdown of various service charges and taxes levied -- at different rates -- for food, drinks, and services.
-Prices in shops should be inclusive of tax, however, hotels, bars, and restaurants will most likely tack on additional charges.
-Always ask for an itemized receipt in case you are entitled to a VAT (government tax) refund in the airport upon departure.
+Staying consistent with the country's penchant for paperwork, receipts in India can be bewildering.
+Many include a breakdown of various service charges and taxes levied — at different rates — for food, drinks, and services.
+Prices in small shops should be inclusive of tax, however, hotels, bars, and restaurants will most likely tack on additional charges.
+For bigger purchases, always ask for an itemized receipt in case you are entitled to a VAT (government tax) refund in the airport upon departure.

-ATMs in India are fairly reliable, although machines located in small towns may often run out of cash or have queues an hour long at times.
+ATMs in India are fairly reliable, although machines located in small towns may often run out of cash or have long queues after payday.

-Tip: Large banknotes (the 1,000-rupee note) can be difficult to break; many people simply don't have enough cash to provide change.
-Enter amounts into ATMs strategically to receive smaller denominations, horde... your small change when possible, and use large banknotes for covering accommodation.
+Tip: Large banknotes (the 2,000-rupee note) can be difficult to break; many people simply don't have enough cash to provide change.
+Enter amounts into ATMs strategically to receive smaller denominations, horde your small change when possible, and use large banknotes at bigger establishments where you won't cause them a lot of stress to find change.

 Electricity in India